-Students engage in debate and critical reflection on a range of contemporary health issues.
-Through this engagement, students develop an understanding of ethical issues and principles, a respect for the autonomy and choice of both individuals and groups, and competency in collaborative and consultative ways of working.
+You will engage in debate and critical reflection on a range of contemporary health issues.
+Through this, you will develop an in-depth understanding of ethical issues and principles, a respect for the autonomy and choice of both individuals and groups, and cultural competency in collaborative and consultative ways of working.

 UC offers a major in Health Education as part of the Bachelor of Health Sciences.

 Health Education major

 To complete a major in Health Education within the Bachelor of Health Sciences, you will need to take the following courses throughout the degree:

 Plus another two 100-level courses from Health Sciences or other degrees.

 - HLED 221 Models of Health Education

 - HLED 222 Sexualities Education

 Plus one course at 100-level (or above), and one 200-level course from Health Sciences or other degrees.

 - HLED 321 Health Education in Practice – Internship